Christensen-Zachary/ReflectDLL/README.md

 # ReflectDLL

 This project is to be used as a command line tool.
+This project creates a digraph of dependencies for classes found within the same DLL.
 By giving the path to a DLL built using .NET, each classes dependencies are saved in a CSV file.
-Dependencies are only saved when the type of the dependency can be found within the same DLL.

 Example usage